 If you’re just starting out and/or gold is an issue, then you might want to skip the crafting professions till you have enough gold to buy mats or the time (and the level) to farm them all.
 We can’t help with the time problem, but our gold guide can help with the cash flow.
 Note the the Draenor professions are much faster, cheaper, and easier to level than before.

-- Leveling Inscription – Plays best with Herbalism.
+- Inscription – Plays best with Herbalism.
 Not as grimly expensive to level as some of the others, but you will go through a lot of herbs.
 Create glyphs, cool magic items, and some enchants.
 It’s also a decent money maker.

 - Leveling Skinning – Also a fine gold making skill.
 The skins can also be used in leatherworking and a couple of other skills.
 With a bazillion mobs to skin in the game you will never run out of skins to sell or use.

 - Mining – Another good skill for earmning gold.
 Your ores are used by blacksmiths, engineers, Jewelcrafters, and sometimes others.

 - Leveling Cooking – You can cook up lots of interesting foods, some of which will buff various stats.
 These buffs stack with those of any of the above skills, as well as with other buffs.

 - Fishing – Cast out a line and catch… weeds.
 If your skill is high enough for the area that you’re fishing then you will catch more fish than weeds.
 The fish can be used in cooking recipes and some can be used by Alchmists (eg: Oily Blackmouth.)
 Lures will increase your fishing skill for a few minutes.
 We do not have a fishing guide at this time.
 The fishing hut in your garrison will let you add +15 to your fishing skill every day, without over dropping a line into the water.
 Get the quest, visit the Auction House, buy the required items, hand ’em in, +15 skill.